Ariam27/DA1301_assignment/README.md

 # DA1301_assignment
 ## Introduction
-My name is Siddharth Maira.
+My name is Siddharth Maira, roll number: DA25B047.
 I am interested in programming and math.
 My hobbies include reading books, coding, playing badminton and listening to music.

 ## What do I like most about git?
 I like the commands `git commit` and `git restore` the most because they are extremely useful for version control on large projects.